DrengrCoder/CppLibrary/README.md

 The [CppNameLint project](https://github.com/dougpuob/cppnamelint/tree/master) was created as a way of defining custom naming conventions and applying them to your code. '.toml' files are used in conjunction with this binary file and a source file (or multiple source files) to quickly produce a report of what is and is not obeying the defined conventions.

 This has been included for testing, along with a custom config file.
+I own no rights to this file and cannot guarantee its stability or security.
+The license for this project has been added under the Licencses folder.

 ### Automated Version Incrementor program